 - Online application: Click here to begin.
 Select “international” as the application.

-- Request three references be sent to the school.
+- Request three references and list them in your application.
 They should include a parent reference plus references from two current teachers.

 - Request school records with an explanation of the grading system, translated into English be sent to the school.